Social, Emotional and Values Education

 The Chaplaincy Program

-Elanora State School is proud to have a Chaplaincy program that has been serving our school community for almost 5 years.
+Elanora State School is proud to have a Chaplaincy program that has been serving our school community for a number of years.
 It is a government run program that provides 3 key areas of support for students, families and staff:

-This program is headed by our Chaplain, Doug Milton, or Chappy Doug, as he is lovingly known.
-He is employed 5 days a week (Monday to Friday) and his office is located in the heart of the school at the TLC (Targeted Learning Centre.)
-Chappy Doug can be contacted by telephoning the main office.
+This program is headed by our Chaplain, Rob Greenwood, (Mr Rob or Chappy Rob), as he is lovingly known.
+He is employed 3 days a week (Tuesday, Wednesdays and Fridays) and his office is located in the heart of the school at the W.B.H (Wellbeing Hubb.)
+Mr. Rob can be contacted by telephoning the main office.

 One of our school priorities is to enhance the social and emotional wellbeing of students by developing, nurturing and extending community relationships.